adobe/spectrum-web-components/README.md

 $ yarn new-package
 ```

-This will scaffold your component's required architecture by prompting you for 2 data points - the desired name for your component and the name of the Spectrum CSS asset you will be extending.
+This will scaffold your component's required architecture by prompting you for 2 data points - the desired name for your package and the name of the Spectrum CSS asset from which you will be building.

 ? **SWC package name (i.e. color-area)**